Dynamic Skills Software

 The ready-to-use system of truth

-Our Competency Manager is a world-class Dynamic Skills Software.
+Our platform provides a world-class Dynamic Skills Software.
 Don’t let your skills and competency data remain unused inside a spreadsheet.
 Get the ability to create or extend your competency frameworks, customize job profiles, assign learning and development options, govern workflow and collaborate with other talent management applications.

 Ability to create, edit and compare multiple competencies, including: Skills, Experiences, Qualifications and Preferences that are required for job functions.

 Ability to map competencies, job grades, learning resources and other data to job profiles.

 Job Profile calibration includes adjusting the level of proficiency and importance level of associated competencies across job profiles and grade levels.

 Manage entitlement, rules, roles and policies to seamlessly govern job role data.

 A talent strategy that grows with you.
 Select a bundle to book a demo!

 - Basic Reporting

 All the Foundation features plus: